 Registering Tanzu Kubernetes Grid management clusters with Tanzu Mission Control allows you to provision and manage workload clusters by using the Tanzu Mission Control dashboard interface.
 To register your Tanzu Kubernetes Grid management cluster with Tanzu Mission Control:

-At time of publication, you can only register Tanzu Kubernetes Grid management clusters that are deployed on certain infrastructure providers.
+At time of publication, you can only register Tanzu Kubernetes Grid management clusters that are deployed on certain target platforms.
 For a list of currently supported providers, see Requirements for Registering a Tanzu Kubernetes Cluster with Tanzu Mission Control in the Tanzu Mission Control documentation.